Sergey Kramarenko (pilot): Clash of Titans

-I could have initiated a dive, but I have been told that the Sabre was heavier than the MiG, so it should dive better.
+I could have initiated a dive, but I had been told that the Sabre was heavier than the MiG, so it should dive better.
 Because of that, to dive wasn't an option.
 Then I saw right in front of me a cluster of saving clouds.
 My only choice was to head my aircraft towards one of them.
 Once inside the cloud, I made a very sharp turn of 90° to the left, I got out of the clouds and performed a right turn.
-I supposed that the lead Sabre would thought that my MiG kept on diving straight after getting out of the cloud.
+I supposed that the lead Sabre would have thought that my MiG would keep on diving straight after getting out of the cloud.
 And that was exactly what happened.
 Now, below me, there were these three Sabres, which were looking for me downwards.
 Without losing not even a second, I jumped them.
-I have turned the wits.
+I have turned the tables.
 Now it was my turn to attack.

 But somehow they spotted me and immediately they split: the wingmen performed a diving turn to the left, and the leader a climbing right turn.
-This tactic allow them to neutralize my attack and to transform me into their prey: it was a trap.
+This tactic allowed them to neutralize my attack and to transform me into their prey: it was a trap.
 Whichever one I attacked, I would be forced to turn my tail to the others and then they would get me under fire.
 What was I to do?
-I could climb up and give battle, but I did not want to get into this interesting and advantageous situation: if you are going to do battle with strong pilots, with the Sabre wing commander, you had better be in a better position.
+I could climb up and give battle, but I did not want to get into this interesting and tricky situation: if you are going to do battle with strong pilots, with the Sabre wing commander, you had better be in a better position.

 It is true that they were 3, but it didn't matter to me: I was very self-confident in my skills and my MiG.
-But now, I should decide fast who I shall to attack.
+But now, I needed to decide fast who I should to attack.
 Should I attack the pair which was diving, or the Sabre which was climbing?
-If I would jumped the first ones, the latter would dive after me and he would shoot me down.
-That's why I choose the later, because it was closer and was making a climbing turn to the right.
+If I jumped the first ones, the latter would dive after me and he would shoot me down.
+That's why I chose the latter, because it was closer and was making a climbing turn to the right.
 So, I dived and soon I put myself behind him, I aimed, and at a distance of about 600 meters, I opened up.
-To slow down and to hold my fire until to be closer it was impossible, because the two remaining Sabres could catch me.
+To slow down and to hold my fire until I got closer was impossible, because the two remaining Sabres could catch me.
 My shells struck the Sabre.
-Evidently, some of the projectiles should hit it close to the engine, because the aircraft began to leave a trail of dark-gray smoke.
+Evidently, some of the projectiles had hit it close to the engine, because the aircraft began to leave a trail of dark-gray smoke.
 The Sabre began to descend, and later entered in a steep dive.